remoteoss/snowflake-utils/README.md

 ## Table structure

 When initialising the table object you can pass a table structure that contains a dictionary of name: column, where Column is an object that contains the column data type and eventual tags to be applied to the column.

+## Authentication methods

+You can use multiple authentication methods by either passing `authenticator` to the SnowflakeSettings object or by setting the env variable `SNOWFLAKE_AUTHENTICATOR`.
+Available authenticators include:

+- `snowflake`: default, username + password
+- `username_password_mfa` which also caches the MFA token
+- `externalbrowser` to login through the browser
+- suppling an Okta domain -> currently untested